pelayoarbues/quartz/content/writing/Data Science Fundamentals.md

 - Foundation flagged contents are essential to be mastered by Data Scientists.
 - Recommended items are highly useful resources but may not be essential for very junior DS.

-📌 Hover over any item and click `⤢ OPEN` to obtain additional info like a link to videos, books and other materials.

 |Competence|Name|Level|
 |:----|:----|:----|